The 25 Top Things to Do in La Paz Mexico + Practical Tips

 A boat ride to Espiritu Santo Island takes about an hour, but when you get there you will be rewarded with a swim with the friendly sea lions.

-Plus, the amazing volcanic rock formations and the landscape of the island and its surrounding region are a sight to see!
+Additionally, the island’s volcanic rock formations and surrounding landscape are a sight to behold.

 Usually, tours to Isla Espiritu Santo include a stop at a nearby island after swimming with the sea lions, where you can enjoy a delicious meal and swim in the chill waters.

-You can do this activity all year round, except for June through August, when it’s the mating season, and the sea lions need to be left alone while doing their business :).
+You can do this activity all year round, except during June through August, when it’s the mating season and the sea lions need to be left alone while they conduct their business.

-But keep in mind that in the winter season from December through March, the water is very cold.
+However, keep in mind that during the winter season, from December to March, the water is extremely cold.
 So make sure you wear a wetsuit if you can’t bear cold water.

 5. Visit the Museo de la Ballena (Whale Museum)